gyunaev/birdtray/README.md

 # Birdtray is a system tray new mail notification for Thunderbird 60+ which does not require extensions. [![Build Status](https://travis-ci.org/gyunaev/birdtray.svg?branch=master)](https://travis-ci.org/gyunaev/birdtray)

-Birdtray is a free, cross-platform (Linux/Windows/OS X) system tray notification for new mail for Thunderbird.
+Birdtray is a free system tray notification for new mail for Thunderbird.
+Its primary platform is Linux/X Windows.
+Patches to support other platforms are welcome.

 The latest release is 1.0 at Sep 26, 2018.